geudde/attic-chest/pages/13.reference/01.porden/docs.md

-34 - THE CASTLE. book i.

-Her mulberry groves, in whose propitious gloom 660
+Her mulberry groves, in whose propitious gloom
 The worm industrious winds its silken tomb;
 Her fertile vale where two fair rivers flow,
 And lofty mountains ever topt with snow.*